20+ Business Intelligence (BI) Statistics for 2024

 BI is a multi-billion dollar market that’s primed for steady growth over the next half-decade.
 It also overlaps with adjacent IT markets like Predictive Analytics, Embedded Analytics, Artificial Intelligence, and more.
 Here’s what the BI market looks like today, and where it might end up in the near future.

-The global Business Intelligence market is expected to grow to $33.3 billion by 2025 (Markets and Markets)
+The Business Intelligence market is predicted to reach a valuation of $33.3 billion by 2025 (Markets and Markets)

 The Analytics & BI applications market is expected to reach $18.5 billion by 2026 (Apps Run The World)